Bhavya-450/AMBA--APB/README.md

 ![APB Block Diagram](img2.jpg)

 ## APB - SLGS :
-**PCLK Clock:**  The rising edge of PCLK times all transfers on the APB.
+-**PCLK Clock:**  The rising edge of PCLK times all transfers on the APB.

 **PRESET:** System bus equivalent Reset.
 The APB reset signal is active LOW.